Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{sec:background} provides a detailed review of the relevant literature.
-Section \ref{sec:method} presents the methodology of the FSCRE algorithm.
-In Section \ref{sec:theory}, we establish theoretical properties of the algorithm, including invariance guarantees, a computational complexity bound, and a local selection stability result.
-Section \ref{sec:simulation} contains an extensive simulation study comparing FSCRE to state-of-the-art competitors.
-In Section \ref{sec:bioinformatics}, we demonstrate the practical utility of our method on a bioinformatics data application.
-Finally, Section \ref{sec:summary} concludes with a summary and discussion of future work.
+Section~\ref{sec:background} establishes the data contamination framework and provides a review of the related literature.
+Section~\ref{sec:method} presents the details of the proposed FSCRE algorithm, and Section~\ref{sec:theory} analyzes its computational scalability and transformation properties.
+Section~\ref{sec:simulation} contains an extensive simulation study comparing FSCRE to state-of-the-art competitors.
+In Section~\ref{sec:bioinformatics}, we demonstrate the practical utility of our method on a bioinformatics data application.
+Finally, Section~\ref{sec:summary} concludes with a summary and discussion of future work.